Senior Researcher in Statistical Genetics and Pathogen Dynamics

 Contact information

 After a PhD and some postdoctoral research in theoretical particle physics, I joined the group of Christophe Fraser, at Imperial College London 2014-2016, and at the Big Data Institute since.
-I do research on the evolutionary epidemiology of viruses: how they spread, how they change, and how they damage our health.
+My primary affiliation is now the Pandemic Sciences Institute.
+I do research on the epidemiology and evolution of viruses: how they spread, how they change, and how they damage our health.
 I use statistical modelling, mathematical modelling and genomic methods.

-Otherwise I've mostly worked on the BEEHIVE project: analysing HIV genetic data, together with clinical data about the individuals with those viruses, to better understand how the virus affects infection severity.
-With Christophe and François Blanquart I discovered the VB variant of HIV.
-I wrote the tools shiver for reconstructing HIV (and other viral) genomes from short pieces of DNA, and phyloscanner (with Matthew Hall and Christophe) for analysing within- and between-host pathogen genetic diversity.
+Outside of the pandemic I've mostly worked on the BEEHIVE project: analysing HIV genetic data, together with clinical data about the individuals with those viruses, to better understand how the virus affects infection severity.
 I've helped a little in BEEHIVE's sister projects PANGEA and AMPHEUS.
-Further explanations of this work are in my teaching materials (and the publications of course).

-If you're not a robot, please email me at chris wymant bdi ox ac uk, replacing those five spaces with . @ . . . respectively
+If you're not a robot, you can email me at chris wymant bdi ox ac uk, replacing those five spaces with . @ . . . respectively

 * this link provides access to the only publication that's not open acces: Jean & Wymant, Science 2019, on academic institutional policy for flying.